 - Before running this code, you must open the workbook first.

-- After that, Run this piece of code and the result is shown in the following image.
+- Then, Run this code, and the result is shown in the following image.

 Contents from the “Test File” text file are exactly copied in the already existing Excel workbook “Test File”.
 The columns are joined together to make appropriate spaces for long lines.
 Line breaks from the text files are represented as empty rows in the workbook.